pyg-team/pytorch_geometric/README.md

 PyG provides a multi-layer framework that enables users to build Graph Neural Network solutions on both low and high levels.
 It comprises of the following components:

-* The PyG **engine** utilizes the powerful PyTorch deep learning framework, as well as additions of efficient CUDA libraries for operating on sparse data ([`torch_scatter`](https://github.com/rusty1s/pytorch_scatter) and [`torch_sparse`](https://github.com/rusty1s/pytorch_sparse)).
+* The PyG **engine** utilizes the powerful PyTorch deep learning framework, as well as additions of efficient CUDA libraries for operating on sparse data, *e.g.*, [`torch-scatter`](https://github.com/rusty1s/pytorch_scatter), [`torch-sparse`](https://github.com/rusty1s/pytorch_sparse) and [`torch-cluster`](https://github.com/rusty1s/pytorch_cluster).
 * The PyG **storage** handles data processing, transformation and loading pipelines.
-It is capable of handling and processing large-scale graph datasets, and provide effective solutions for heterogeneous graphs.
+It is capable of handling and processing large-scale graph datasets, and provides effective solutions for heterogeneous graphs.
 It further provides a variety of sampling solutions, which enable training of GNNs on large-scale graphs.
 * The PyG **operators** bundle essential functionalities for implementing Graph Neural Networks.
 It contains important components that can be combined and applied to various parts of a GNN model, ensuring rich flexibility of GNN design.
 * Finally, PyG provides an abundant set of GNN **models**, and examples that showcases GNN models on standard graph benchmarks.
 Thanks to its flexibility, users can easily build and modify custom GNN models to fit their specific needs.